SEC Enforcement

 Real-World Example: Insider Trading Case

 In a high-profile case, the SEC charged a corporate executive with insider trading.
 The executive learned that his company was about to be acquired at a significant premium.
 Before the news was public, he purchased thousands of shares of the company's stock in his wife's brokerage account.
-When the acquisition was announced, the stock price jumped 40%.
-The executive sold the shares for a profit of $250,000. **SEC Action:** * **Surveillance:** The SEC's market surveillance systems flagged the suspicious timely trading. * **Investigation:** They traced the trades to the executive's family. * **Charges:** The SEC filed a civil complaint alleging violation of Rule 10b-5. * **Outcome:** The executive settled.
-He was forced to disgorge the $250,000 profit + interest, pay a civil penalty of $250,000 (often 1x to 3x the profit), and was barred from serving as an officer or director of a public company for 5 years. * **Parallel Criminal Case:** The DOJ also charged him criminally, leading to a prison sentence.
+When the acquisition was announced, the stock price jumped 40%, and the executive sold the shares for an immediate profit of $250,000.
+The SEC's market surveillance systems flagged the suspicious timely trading, and an investigation quickly traced the trades back to the executive's family.
+The SEC filed a civil complaint alleging a violation of Rule 10b-5.
+Ultimately, the executive settled the case.
+He was forced to disgorge the $250,000 profit plus interest, pay a civil penalty of $250,000, and was barred from serving as an officer or director of a public company for five years.
+Additionally, the Department of Justice brought parallel criminal charges, resulting in a prison sentence.

 Common Misconceptions